wurthless-elektroniks/fuckcgc/readme.md

 Images supported are:

-* MedievalMadness202Installer.ppf
+* MedievalMadness202Installer.img
-* AttackFromMars100Installer.ppf
+* AttackFromMars100Installer.img
 * MonsterBash103Installer.img

+Games that will never be supported:

+* Cactus Canyon (all versions are in color, anyway)
+* Whatever other WPC remakes that CGC release after this

-**If you have problems:** The good news is that you can write the original image to the SD card and install the unmodified software if need be.
-The installer is just a fancy interface to dd.
+**If you have problems:** The good news is that you can write the original unpatched image to the SD card and reinstall the unmodified software if need be.
+The CGC installer is just a fancy interface to dd.

 ## Why do this?